brianaung/nixos-config/docs/setup.md

 Run `nix run home-manager/master -- switch --flake .#default` to activate the home configurations.

 Rebuild the system with the extended system configuration using `make system FLAKE=default`.
+To adjust the configurations to your needs, edit ~/.config/home-manager/system/nixos/configuration-extended.nix` before you run the make command.

 Finally `sudo reboot`.